Pat Ryan (politician): Early life and career

 Ryan was born and raised in Kingston, New York.
 His mother was a public school teacher and his father owned a small business.
 He graduated from Kingston High School in 2000.
 He then earned a Bachelor of Science in international politics from the United States Military Academy in 2004 and a Master of Arts in security studies from Georgetown University.
 Two of his West Point classmates are fellow Congressmen John James and Wesley Hunt.

 Ryan served in the U.S. Army as a military intelligence officer from 2004 to 2009.
 He completed two combat tours in Iraq, including a deployment to Mosul in 2008 during the height of the insurgency.
-He attained the rank of captain and was awarded two Bronze Star Medals, along with an Army Commendation Medal and Army Achievement Medal.
+He attained the rank of captain and was awarded two Bronze Star Medals and Army Commendation Medal.

 From 2009 to 2011, he worked as the deputy director of Berico Technologies, as a subcontractor for Palantir Technologies in Afghanistan.
 He co-founded Praescient Analytics, a software company, in 2011.
 From 2015 to 2017, he was a senior vice president of Dataminr, an artificial intelligence platform.
 In 2018 and 2019, Ryan was a senior adviser at New Politics.